The most famous restaurant in every state

 Pennsylvania: Zahav, Philadelphia

-Opened in 2008, this Israeli restaurant in the heart of Philadelphia slowly gained popularity – then three years ago it started winning big awards and demanding attention on a national level.
-Named outstanding restaurant at the 2019 James Beard Awards ceremony, it's consistently ranked among the best in America.
-The restaurant's signature dish – pomegranate lamb shoulder with chickpeas – is a whole lamb shoulder that's been dry-aged, smoked and glazed with pomegranate molasses for an incredibly intense yet sophisticated flavor.
+Opened in 2008, this Israeli restaurant in the heart of Philadelphia slowly gained popularity – then, a few years ago, it started winning big awards and demanding attention on a national level.
+Named Outstanding Restaurant at the 2019 James Beard Awards, it's consistently ranked among the best in America.
+The restaurant's signature dish – pomegranate lamb shoulder with chickpeas – is a whole lamb shoulder that's been dry-aged, smoked, and glazed with pomegranate molasses for an incredibly intense yet sophisticated flavor.

 Rhode Island: White Horse Tavern, Newport

 Believed to be the USA’s oldest tavern building, Newport’s White Horse Tavern is a real slice of history.
-Established in 1673, it was run by a pirate in the 18th century and then served as accommodation for loyalists and British troops during the Occupation of Newport in the Revolution.
-Today the focus is fresh, local food: fish, clams and lobsters caught in Narragansett Bay and artisan cheese, honey and beef sourced from nearby farms.
+Established in 1673, it was run by a pirate in the 18th century, then served as accommodation for loyalists and British troops during the Occupation of Newport in the Revolution.
+Today the focus is fresh, local food: fish, clams, and lobsters caught in Narragansett Bay, and artisan cheese, honey, and beef sourced from nearby farms.

 South Carolina: Husk, Charleston